A night shot of Downtown Commons with bright neon signage in Sacramento

 If you tire from hearing about farm-to-fork, it’s only because Sacramento has so many thoughtful, talented kitchens—and Ella happens to be one of the more fitting examples.
 The K-Street staple is perennially packed throughout the day thanks to a lively atmosphere coupled with founder Randall Selland’s seasonally driven menu (signatures include steak tartare and fried chicken).
 During happy hour, the party’s in full swing when discounted oysters and craft cocktails fuel the humming dining room—there's a lot to love about this place.

-This palatial, all-day food hall fills three floors of a former bank building with bars and eateries.
-The Bank showcases six food vendors and a 33-foot full service bar under the soaring ceiling of its former lobby.
+The Bank is a palatial, all-day food hall that fills three floors of a former bank building with bars and eateries.
+The Bank showcases six food vendors and a 33-foot full-service bar under the soaring ceiling of its former lobby.
 Chow down on burgers from Station 8, ahi bowls from Poke Bros, and charred, thin-crust pies from Platypus Pizza.
 In the former downstairs vault, find 68 self-service taps where you can pour your own pints.
 On Sundays, the mezzanine swings with ballroom dancing and lessons.

 Recommended